 Days starts with my personal favourite rendition of “Dearly Beloved”: one that is a mournful at times, but also somehow optimistic, in a way that seems to call back to Roxas’ Theme.
 The game also starts the tradition of using the game’s opening sequence as the game’s demo, so there’s no sense in sitting around waiting for the demo to play like we did in KH1 and 2.
 Good riddance.
 I’ll miss the wonderful orchestral tracks that Yoko Shimomura used to create for the demos, but demos were a 90s feature that deserved to be buried with the decade.
 Perhaps we’ll see one more with KH3, for tradition’s sake, but after that I say, “burn them.”

-Days has two main modes: Single Player and “Mission Mode,” which is nominally the game’s multiplayer, though there are ways to appreciate Mission Mode solo.
+Days has two main modes: Single Player and “Mission Mode.”
+Mission Mode is nominally the game’s multiplayer, though there are ways to appreciate Mission Mode solo.
 You can start Mission Mode without starting a save game, which will give you a special sort of custom loadout to work with, but you can’t make any progress if you do so, so you’re still better off getting started with Single Player.

 Days has three difficulties: Beginner, Standard and Proud.
 Let’s get this out up front: Days does not have an unlockable secret ending (it’s the same as CoM in that regard), though it does have a different sort of post-game, narrative content for you to unlock.
 That said, the difficulty level doesn’t change the unlock requirements for that content, so feel free to play in whatever difficulty you actually enjoy, for once.
 It does pay to be aware that Mission Mode uses a special, set difficulty that’s generally harder than even Proud mode to make up for the multiple players, so if you get used to Beginner or Standard, expect an ugly surprise if you try to join a multiplayer game.